spring-guides/gs-validating-form-input/README.md

 In addition to that, you can also see getters/setters for `age` as well as a convenient `toString()` method.

-Creating a web controller
+Create a web controller
 -------------------------
-Now that we have defined our entity, it's time to create a simple web controller.
+Now that you have defined an entity, it's time to create a simple web controller.

 `src/main/java/hello/WebController.java`
 ```java